styled-components/styled-components/src/utils/errors.md

 ## 12

 It seems you are interpolating a keyframe declaration (%s) into an untagged string.
 This was supported in styled-components v3, but is not longer supported in v4 as keyframes are now injected on-demand.
-Please wrap your string in the css\`\` helper (see https://www.styled-components.com/docs/api#css), which ensures the styles are injected correctly.
+Please wrap your string in the css\`\` helper which ensures the styles are injected correctly.
+See https://www.styled-components.com/docs/api#css

 ## 13